nickcheek/USPSLookup/README.md

 ```php
 use \Nickcheek\USPSLookup\USPSLookup;
 ```

-Then add your USPS Username to your env file
+If you're using laravel, you can add your Username to your env file

 ```bash